otacke/h5pxapikatchu/README.md

 - add option to select which content types to track
 - CLEAN UP THE MESS!
   - WordPress guidelines
-  - Refactoring (a class for xAPI handling could be useful)
+  - Refactoring (a class for pseudo-xAPI handling could be useful)